Discover why customer service chatbots have evolved from novelty to necessity.

 In the past several decades, the concept of the “virtual assistant” has evolved from a novelty à la Clippy — the famously disruptive cartoon paper clip that appeared in early versions of Microsoft Office — to sophisticated and increasingly handy human facsimiles like Apple’s Siri or Amazon’s Alexa.

 As AI-powered virtual assistants, chatbots can do much more than simply set cooking timers and answer trivia questions.
 They can understand human speech and writing, as well as field questions communicated in conversational language.
-Given their expanded capabilities, an increasing number of businesses and contact centers are adding chatbots to their websites and social-media pages in an effort to improve customer satisfaction (CSAT).
+Given their expanded capabilities, an increasing number of businesses are adding chatbots to their websites and social-media pages in an effort to improve customer satisfaction (CSAT).

 While far from perfect, chatbots have the potential to make run-of-the-mill customer experiences feel seamless, painless and sometimes even personalized.